radiantearth/stac-spec/item-spec/item-spec.md

 granular entity in a STAC, containing the core metadata that enables any client to search or crawl online catalogs of spatial 'assets' - satellite imagery, derived data, DEM's, etc.

-The same Item definition is used in both '[catalogs](../catalog-spec/README.md)' and the '[/stac/search](../api-spec/README.md)' endpoint.
+The same Item definition is used in both [STAC catalogs](../catalog-spec/README.md) and the [`/stac/search`](../api-spec/README.md) endpoint.
 Catalogs are simply sets of items that are linked online, generally served by simple web servers and used for crawling data.
 The search endpoint enables dynamic queries, for example selecting all Items in Hawaii on June 3, 2015, but the results they return are FeatureCollections of items.